Kristina01111000/4Einstitute/README.md

 Need a different email for four element institute contact form to go to - > send them to  hwalsdorf@e it will be something@fourelementinstitute.org will automatically be forwarded to his email contact@fourelementinstitute.org set that up

 - waiting on logo
-- possible logos? maybe a triangle? or just initials?
+- possible logos? maybe a triangle? or just initials? leave initials for now
-- Need articles for resources page
+- Need article pdfs for resources page
 - make all changes to scorecard page as on the other site, also any changes to the documentary
   - is this still accurate?
 YES, need to make the changes